Identifying Causal Effects in Information Provision Experiments: Standard Panel and TSLS Estimators

-This section shows that standard estimators in information provision experiments yield weighted averages of individual effects, with weights proportional to belief updating.
-This weighting scheme can lead to systematic attenuation when belief updating is negatively correlated with treatment effects.
+Standard estimators in information provision experiments yield weighted averages of individual effects $\beta_i$, with weights proportional to belief updating.
+In panels, individuals with below-average belief updates receive negative weights.

-I focus on representative simple specifications, though of course empirical researchers employ a variety of specifications..\footnote{\citet{vz_aeri} provide additional examples of TSLS specifications in active and passive control experiments.} These estimands are weighted averages of individual average effects $\tau_i$:

-The precise form of these weights varies, but in all three cases, existing specifications weight individual effects $\tau_i$ in proportion to the first-stage belief updating.
+The precise form of these weights varies, but in all three cases, standard specifications weight individual effects $\beta_i$ in proportion to the first-stage belief updating.
 In all specifications, these weights integrate to one.
 Appendix \ref{sec:weight_derivations} contains derivations for all expressions in this section and Appendix \ref{app_tsls} provides a more general discussion of TSLS in information experiments.

+We now examine three representative specifications and derive the implicit weights each places on different individuals.

-\subsection{A Representative Panel Specification}
+\subsubsection{A Representative Panel Specification}

-\citet{armonaHomePrice19} use a regression in first-differences (equivalent to a panel regression with individual and time fixed effects).
-Let $\Delta X_i$ denote the difference between the post- and pre-treatment beliefs, $X_{i1} - X_{i0}$.
+\citet{armonaHomePrice19} use a regression in first-differences.
+Since there are only two time periods, this is equivalent to a panel regression with individual and time fixed effects.
+Let $\Delta X_i$ denote the difference between the post- and pre-treatment observations, $X_{i1} - X_{i0}$.
 The regression specification is simply

-The regression of $\Delta Y_i$ on $\Delta X_i$ and a constant generically has negative weights for $\Delta X_i$ between zero and the mean $\E[\Delta X_i]$.\footnote{Suppose $\Delta X_i \geq 0$.
-Then a \q{sign flip}, when the estimate is negative and every individual has a positive effect, occurs when people with small $\Delta X_i$ have very large $\tau_i$.
-Then people with large $\Delta X_i$ (and very small positive effects) can have smaller $\Delta Y_i$ than people with small $\Delta X_i$ (and very large positive effects), leading to a negative slope estimate. }